sucho-archiving/sucho-archiving.github.io/ia-gsheets.md

 - Underneath the gray box at the top of the page, there's a field for *Google Spreadsheet URL*.
 Paste the URL of your spreadsheet with links in that box.
 - Check the "Capture outlinks" box
 - You can keep the "Capture only if not archived within 6 hours" option enabled
-- You can also keep the "Delay the availability of new captures for ~10 hours" option on too
+- You can also keep the "Delay the availability of new captures for ~10 hours" option on too. (**Note**: in practice, under the current load, it can take multiple days for new captures to show up, so don't worry if things you've captured aren't there the next day.)
 - Hit the green "Archive" button
 - You'll get an email that the Internet Archive is processing the spreadsheet, and you can watch the progress in the gray box.
 You'll get an email when it's done.
 The spreadsheet will also be updated with info about the status of all the links and what was captured.
-- You may need to submit the sheet again after it's done; often things that time out or aren't available can get picked up on a second archiving run (and it won't re-run things it just did, because of that 'Capture only if not archived within 6 hours' option).
+- **Do not resubmit the whole sheet** after it's done.
+If there are links that have errors *other than 200 codes* (which means the page got captured, but the index may not have been created), copy them into a new tab, make that tab the first tab in the sheet, and then resubmit with just the things that weren't captured.
 - Also if you are using tabs in your Google sheets, the Wayback-GSheets service will only process the first tab so make sure to organize accordingly.